 Of course, a floating metal bunker has some space constraints.
 You have the benefit of space and a surplus of power.
 You also have the sun to help create sleep cycles and phases.

 Even then, many people don’t get the kind of sleep they should.
-Insomnia and sleep deficits are an creasing issue for many Americans.
+Insomnia and sleep deficits are creating issue for many Americans.

+During the week we create a deficit which we try to make up for on the weekend.
 Turns out that making up for sleep is best done by quality, not quantity.
 In that regard, adjustable beds excel at providing more.

 Adjustable Beds Advantages